Posts

 Tumio thako bondhu he,

-The smell of weed was drilling directly into Sneha's skull.
-She thought about getting up and leaving, the smell coming off him was reason enough, but decided against it.
+The smell of weed was drilling directly into Sneha’s skull.
+She thought about getting up and leaving; the smell coming off him was reason enough, but she decided against it.
 She actually liked sitting quietly.
-Preferred it, usually.
-But right now, this particular silence was creating something horrible inside her.
-A deeply uncomfortable feeling.
-For tolerating that smell and enduring the discomfort by sitting there, she cursed her own sense of politeness several times in her head.
-The suffering this sense of decency had put her through over the years, she was thinking about that.
-All that suffering had once given her skin the thickness of a rhinoceros’ hides.
-And now the smallest thing breaks her.
-Strange!
+She preferred it, usually.
+But right now, this particular silence was creating something horrible inside her, a deeply uncomfortable feeling.
+For tolerating that smell and enduring the discomfort, she cursed her own sense of politeness several times in her head.
+She was thinking about the suffering this sense of decency had put her through over the years.
+All that suffering had once given her skin the thickness of a rhinoceros’ hide.
+And now, the smallest thing breaks her.
+Strange.

 That afternoon, Bipul had come to speak to Sneha for the first time in two years.
 But in the end, he couldn't manage any words at all.
-He just placed both hands on her feet and wept, for a long time, asking only for forgiveness.
-This made Sneha's already uncomfortable feeling- more uncomfortable.
-The irritation she'd felt earlier had blurred into something she could no longer clearly identify.
+He just placed both hands on her feet and wept for a long time, asking only for forgiveness.
+This made Sneha’s already uncomfortable feeling even more unbearable.
+The irritation she had felt earlier had blurred into something she could no longer clearly identify.
 She noticed, strangely, that his crying was creating no feeling in her whatsoever.
 She sat there in her discomfort and thought only about when he would remove his hands from her feet so she could stand up and go home.
 But he didn't remove his hands.
-He didn't stop crying either.
+He didn't stop crying, either.
 Shanto, visibly embarrassed by the scene, glanced at Sneha once and then wandered off in another direction.

-After watching this silently for a long while, Sneha looked at Bipul and said, you're crying and it bothers me.
+After watching this silently for a long while, Sneha looked at Bipul and said, You are crying and it bothers me.
 It bothers me because I can't bear to watch anyone cry.
 Beyond that, nothing.
-You're asking for forgiveness, which I did a long time ago.
+You are asking for forgiveness, which I did a long time ago.
 Tenderness, sadness, pain, anger- none of it is working for you right now.
 I feel nothing.
-You're just making me uncomfortable with all of this.
+You are just making me uncomfortable with all of this.
 There are people around watching.
-It's becoming very awkward.
-We once thought we'd build a life together.
+It is becoming very awkward.
+We once thought we would build a life together.
 It didn't happen.
 It won't happen now.

 Sneha paused.
-Then, as his tears fell onto her feet and disappeared into the grass, she said, your world and mine are completely different.
-That's just how it is.
+Then, as his tears fell onto her feet and disappeared into the grass, she said, Your world and mine are completely different.
+That is just how it is.
 Take care of yourself.
 When I hear that someone is doing well, it actually makes me feel good.
 She finished speaking slowly and went quiet again.
-Bipul's crying intensified.
-But mercifully he lifted his hands from her feet.
-Sneha exhaled and called out to Shanto who was standing at a distance.
-When Shanto came over with his guitar, she looked at him once, smiled and sang with full of relief and lightness-
+Bipul’s crying intensified.
+But mercifully, he lifted his hands from her feet.
+Sneha exhaled and called out to Shanto, who was standing at a distance.
+When Shanto came over with his guitar, she looked at him once, smiled, and sang with a sense of full relief and lightness-

 Megher modhye megh hoye jai,